pingidentity/pingdirectory-go-client/configurationapi/docs/AddUserPassVaultAuthenticationMethodRequest.md

 `func (o *AddUserPassVaultAuthenticationMethodRequest) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetMethodName

+`func (o *AddUserPassVaultAuthenticationMethodRequest) GetMethodName() string`

+GetMethodName returns the MethodName field if non-nil, zero value otherwise.

+### GetMethodNameOk

+`func (o *AddUserPassVaultAuthenticationMethodRequest) GetMethodNameOk() (*string, bool)`

+GetMethodNameOk returns a tuple with the MethodName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMethodName

+`func (o *AddUserPassVaultAuthenticationMethodRequest) SetMethodName(v string)`

+SetMethodName sets MethodName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)